 Parents that have business cards should consider placing them into the pockets of their child’s backpack and taping them inside of binders and notebooks.
 This is an especially good idea for pre-schoolers and elementary aged children; they may have trouble remembering their parent’s contact information.
 Parents don’t have to be in business to have pre-printed contact cards.
-The Mommy Cards website specializes in creative contact cards for moms.
-In addition to a parent’s contact information, the cards can be customized to include a child’s photo, emergency medical information, and more.
+Mommy Calling Cards website specializes in creative contact cards for moms.
+In addition to a parent’s contact information, the cards can be customized to include a child’s photo.
 Every parent should supply their child’s school with a list that includes names and phone numbers of people that can be contacted in case there is an emergency during the school day.

 Because of the abundant number of forms and notices that are sent home during the school year, it wouldn’t hurt to provide students with a folder or large envelope to be specifically used for bringing home information from school.
 Having a specific folder for forms and notices will help a student be more organized.
 They won’t have to remember where they put forms and notes from school and they can use the same folder or envelope to return documents to school.

 It’s a smart idea to store an umbrella or rain poncho in every backpack.
 Many dollar stores sell rain ponchos for as little as two for a dollar.
 The ponchos are usually compact and wouldn’t take up much space in a backpack.
 A compact umbrella is handy for rainy days and for providing shade for children that have to walk home on sunny, hot days.